It will only take 14 minutes to read this post!

 DO…make time to study

-Even if you don’t have a lot of free time, it will really help your studies if you’re able to put time aside each day to learn some vocabulary, or do the Written Chinese Dashboard homework.
+Even if you don’t have a lot of free time, it will really help your studies if you’re able to put time aside each day to learn some vocabulary.
 Why not use your commute to review some flashcards, or take 10 minutes of your lunch break to practice writing some characters.
 This is my current study schedule:

 One 1 ½ hour Chinese class per week where I might get 20 – 30 new vocabulary words for speaking and around 20 characters to learn to read and write.
 I then add those words to a new flashcard list in my Written Chinese Dictionary app.
 Either on my way to work or if I take a break at work, I use the ‘study’ function to learn the vocabulary words, first beginning with Chinese – English and gradually making it more difficult to English – Chinese.
 Also, each day at work, I take a break in the afternoon when I try and complete the Daily homework.
 I have a notebook I keep by my desk where I write the character, pinyin and meaning and then find the top 2 or 3 bigrams since these are extremely useful.
 Then I try and use the character to write 1 or 2 sentences.
 I don’t put too much pressure on myself to be able to write all the characters without checking the stroke order, it’s more about just practicing writing and using correct grammar!
 I share my homework on the dictionary, and wait for Chamcen 老师 (lǎo shī) to tell me where I went wrong!
 Finally, when I get home, I practice writing the 20 or so characters for about 10 minutes.
 I don’t do this every night, but I try and mix it up by using my hanzi note book, my ‘magic’ writing mat and also using my mobile to write the characters.
 Overall, I spend around 20-30 minutes a day studying, in 10 minute slots.